 Installation and Mounting Options: ceiling, wall; hardwiring required

-Thermostat Control: Built-in thermostat with LED display
+Thermostat Control: Built-in adjustable thermostat

-Installation and Mounting Options: Wall, floor, removable feet, brackets
+Installation and Mounting Options: Wall mount

 Heat Storm 1500 Watt Electric In-Wall Heater with WIFI